Jayphen/happeatravels/site/content/about.md

 Hello, Hola, Guten Tag, Ciao, Bonjour, Szia and Xin Cháo, fellow citizens of the world, travel enthusiasts and travellers to be.

-We are very happea (;)) to welcome you on our blog, which we created to share our experiences, adventures and a bunch of travel tips with all of you, who happen to visit places, that we have visited in the past year already, or to take you live on one of our current adventures with us.
+We are very happea (:wink:) to welcome you on our blog, which we created to share our experiences, adventures and a bunch of travel tips with all of you, who happen to visit places, that we have visited in the past year already, or to take you live on one of our current adventures with us.

 Humbly, I assume you might want to know how we are able to do what we are doing and how we got here in the first place.